 Harrietville was never short of water, but given its location at the base of the Alpines, it was also prone to flooding.
 There were no less than four floods between 1905 and 1917, the last of which wiped out the bridge and left the town stranded.
-But with more gold to be found, they didn’t stay stranded for long.
+But with more gold to be found, the town didn’t stay stranded for long.

 Harrietville’s Water Supply

 Originally Harrietville’s urban supply was from individually owned groundwater bores.

 In times of drought, such as the droughts of 1967-68 and 1982-83, the Ovens River flow was augmented by pumping from the Harrietville Dredge hole.
 The pump used was owned by the Tobacco Leaf Marketing Board.